CityofToronto/bdit_data-sources/volumes/rescu/README.md

 > - Data is stored in RESCU schema.
 > - Previously, Data Collection team was manually loading rescu data into the FLOW application, which feeds into the Traffic schema, but the process has been stopped.
 > - Data in RESCU schema should be used for any analysis.
+>- The main tables are listed below.
+Please note that `rescu.volumes_15min` is the table that should be used for querying.

 ## Number of variables:
 >`detector_inventory` table: